MPRohit0/learningMachineLearning/0_setup/command.md

 \
 `git commit -m "reason"` commits the change \
 \
-`git push origin master` adds the changed to the github repository
+`git push origin master` adds the changed to the github repository \
+\
+`git branch` - check which branch you are in

 # Getting up a environment